SoWhitIs/stock-analysis/README.md

 ![multiple_modules](additionalresources/multiple_modules.png)

-While it can be accessed at any time, often refactoring VBA Script cause issues that is not necessarily clear or the root cause is not apparent.
+While it can be accessed at any time, often refactoring VBA Script can cause issues that is not necessarily clear or the root cause is not apparent.
 A Marco running perfectly in one application or scenario, or a few moments now prompts Runtime errors like the one seen below.

 ![runtime_error](additionalresources/runtime_error.png)